 The ERI administers the Class of 1942 Fund for Environmental Sciences which supports faculty research and teaching in environmental sciences, including multidisciplinary work on projects that cross boundaries of environmental sciences, social sciences, policy, humanities, and other multidisciplinary collaborations.
 Applications for all types of funding are accepted on a rolling basis, with preferred submission deadlines below.
-Funding is provided to support:
+ERI funding is provided to support:

 - Faculty research